imp-dance/radix-os/docs/docs/apps.md

 });
 ```

-In the component, you have access to the following props:
+In the component passed to `createApp`, you have access to the following props:

 - **`appWindow`**: The window object that the app is mounted in
   - Contains readable properties for things like the window id and position